TitoMoi/servihelper/README.md

 2. Enable built in online mode with a shared folder _(google drive, one drive...)_

    - Required setup inside Servihelper in the config section to configure the shared folder.
-   - Required knowledge of how to install and run google drive _(or other solution)_
+   - Required knowledge of how to install and run google drive app _(or other solution)_
    - Your responsability to ensure that all files are sync before working.
    - Warning: Sometimes data is not updated on real time. _(some complexity but later has no overhead, just check you are online and google drive is working and sync)_

-3. Only use google drive to share copies of servihelper _(or other solution)_
+3. Use only google drive _(or other solution)_ to centralize and share copies of servihelper.

    - Do not enable online mode.
-   - Required knowledge of how to install and run google drive _(or other solution)_
+   - Required knowledge of how to install and run google drive app _(or other solution)_
    - Your responsability to ensure that you have the last backup before working.
    - Import the last backup, work locally and export it to the shared folder. _(little complexity and a bit of overhead later, on finish you have to save your backup to the shared folder and notify, this is the most robust approach and the one i recommend)_